hzfsls/CodeMaster/CodeQA-CodeT5/README.md

 `bash python_script.sh [gpu-id] [model-name]`

-Moveover, you can run the following scripts for finetuning a model for CodeQA using a pre-trained CodeT5-based model(you should rename the model file as "pytorch_model.bin" and put the file under './models/my_pretrained_model/' or modify the load_model_path params before running the scripts):
+Or you can run the following scripts for finetuning a model for CodeQA using a pre-trained CodeT5-based model.
+(You should rename the model file as "pytorch_model.bin" and put the file under './models/my_pretrained_model/' or modify the load_model_path params before running the scripts):

 `bash java_script_use_pretrained.sh [gpu-id] [model-name]`